-[UPDATE 01/05/17: At the time of writing this article we were questioning our minimum professional development standard for FITREC.
+[UPDATE 01/05/17: At the time of writing this article I was questioning the value of our minimum professional development standard for FITREC.
 Shortly after this blog was written, we dropped our requirement for ongoing education in favour of professional transparency.]

 Could the opposite of how we currently manage fitness registration lead to a stronger, more informed and unified industry?

 I was recently looking at a FITREC profile and thought ‘this candidate will not be eligible for renewal if they do not undertake some education.’

 But wait!
 I only know this because their profile was visible!

 In fact, I can see exactly what their experience and education is.
 I can take into account their references.
 In fact, I have a much greater knowledge of this person than would be possible if they were no longer an active member of FITREC.

 This got me thinking; For many years fitness registration has been binary – You have it or you don’t.
 If you don’t meet standards for professional development, you don’t register.
 Therefore, there’s no specific accountability.
 After all, fitness registration is not a legal requirement nor does an absence of registration reflect your abilities.

 A lack of registration rarely impacts on employability and certainly has no impact on whether a qualified professional can get insurance.

 What if the new industry standard was one of public accountability and transparency?

 That is, an expectation that ALL qualified industry professionals were registered, regardless of professional development, so that their experience and qualifications were available for verification by employers (and clients).